 Estimated reading time:

-Kong Ingress Controller communicates with Kubernetes API-server and Kong’s
+The Kubernetes Ingress Controller communicates with Kubernetes API-server and Kong’s

 Admin API.
 APIs on both sides offer authentication/authorization features